be0vlk/owlculus/README.md

 **NOTE:** This project is now and will always be 100% free and open-source, no matter how much it improves.
 If you're feeling generous, donate to your favorite charity instead :)

+# ATTENTION
+A dramatically enhanced new version of the app will be released as a separate branch on January 12th 2025.
+If you are considering using this app, I'd suggest waiting until then as it really is that much better!

 ## Features
 - Create and track cases with customizable report number formats.
 - A separate client database table to manage client contact information.